 Course

-South route
+Saturday | South route

-The South route is for the 21.1 km participants roughly the same route as for the NN Egmond Halve Marathon runners.
-The route first goes south over the North Sea beach.
-The 21.1 km distance leaves the beach in Bakkum and then goes along the Kennemer Dune campsite through the dunes to the Middenweg.
-Here the route joins the 10.5 km, who have previously left the beach.
-The finish in Egmond aan Zee is reached via Egmond-Binnen.
+The South Route is for the 21.1 km roughly the same route as the running classic the NN Egmond Half Marathon, with the route first crossing the North Sea beach in a southerly direction.
+The 21.1 km leaves the beach in Bakkum and then goes past the Kennemer Duincamping through the dunes onto the Middenweg.
+Here the route meets up with the 10.5 km participants, who left the beach earlier.
+After that, the finish in Egmond aan Zee is reached via Egmond-Binnen.
+Both routes finish at Sporthal De Watertoren in Egmond aan Zee.

 North Holland Dune Reserve